European Laboratory for Learning and Intelligent Systems: PhD & Postdoc Program

-The ELLIS PhD & Postdoc Program supports excellent young researchers by connecting them to leading researchers across Europe and offering a variety of networking and training activities, including summer schools and workshops.
-ELLIS PhDs and postdocs conduct cutting-edge curiosity-driven research in machine learning or a related research area with the goal of publishing in top-tier conferences in the field.
+The ELLIS PhD & Postdoc Program connects young researchers them to experienced researchers across Europe and offering networking and training activities, including summer schools and workshops.

 There are two tracks within the ELLIS PhD & Postdoc Program: the academic track and the industry track.
 These tracks have separate requirements for admission and criteria for activity during the appointment, but otherwise offer the same benefits, network and resources to the applicant.